Louisiana State Penitentiary: Death row

 In 1972, in the US Supreme Court decision in Furman v.
-Georgia, the court found application of the death penalty so arbitrary under existing state laws that it was unconstitutional.
-It suspended executions for all persons on death row in the United States (slightly more than 600, overwhelmingly male) under current state laws in the United States, and ordered state courts to judicially amend their sentences to the next lower level of severity, generally life in prison.
+Georgia, the court found the application of the death penalty so arbitrary under existing state laws that it was unconstitutional.
+It suspended executions for all persons on death row in the United States (slightly more than 600, overwhelmingly male) under current state laws.
+It ordered state courts to judicially amend their sentences to the next lower level of severity, generally life in prison.
 Louisiana passed a new death penalty statute, which was overturned by the state supreme court in 1977 for its application to convictions for rape.
 The death penalty statute was amended again, effective September 1977.
 Louisiana did not execute any prisoners until 1983.

 According to Louisiana Department of Corrections policy, inmates on death row are held in solitary confinement during the entire time they are incarcerated, even if appeals take years.
 This means that they are severely isolated and confined to their windowless cells for 23 hours per day.
-For one hour per day an inmate may take a shower and/or move up and down the halls under escort.
-Three times a week an inmate is permitted to use the exercise yard.
-Death row inmates are allowed to have several books at a time, and each inmate may have one five-minute personal telephone call per month.
+For one hour per day an inmate may shower and/or move up and down the halls under escort.
+An inmate is permitted to use the exercise yard thrice a week.
+Death row inmates can have several books at a time, and each inmate may have one five-minute personal telephone call per month.
 They may not participate in education or work programs.
 Death row inmates receive unlimited visitor access.
 Officers patrol the death row corridors nightly as a suicide prevention tactic.

 Nick Trenticosta, a New Orleans attorney with the ACLU who is involved with prison issues, has said that warden Burl Cain treated death row inmates in a more favorable manner than did wardens of other death row prisons in the United States.
 Trenticosta said, "It is not that these guys had super privileges.
-But Warden Cain was somewhat responsive to not only prisoners, but to their families."
+But Warden Cain was somewhat responsive to not only prisoners but to their families."

 In March 2017, three death row inmates at Angola filed a federal class-action suit against the prison and LDOC over its solitary confinement policy, charging that it constituted "cruel and unusual punishment" under the 8th Amendment to the US Constitution.
 Each of the men had been held in solitary for more than 25 years.
 The lawsuit describes basic conditions on death row: